BrianRuizy/web-scraping-NLP/README.md

 Personal portfolio project demonstrating a data analytic technique known as web scraping.

 ## About
-Web scraping is a technique used to extract certail elements from web pages to develop quantitative resolutions from data.
+Web scraping is a technique used to extract certain elements from web pages to develop quantitative resolutions from data.
 With the use of Sentiment Analysis, a useful method for detecting expression in text, web scraping can become valuable application for many companies or brands who desire a deeper insight of their clients/ customers.

 For this particular project I extracted data from a *Barnes & Noble* webpage depicting a particualar used-book sellers feedback.
 I managed to gather the sites .html through *Chrome's Developer Tools*.